ansuini/IntrinsicDimDeep/README.md

   To show the results of a typical run

   - change directory to scripts/pretrained
-  - open and run the [jupyter notebook](./scripts/pretrained/hunchback.ipynb)
+  - open and run the notebook hunchback.ipynb

   To re-create the data from scratch: